 GERM U398.
-Topics in German Literature/Language (1-3) Prerequisite: GERM U202 or consent of instructor.
+Topics in German Literature/Language (3) Intensive study of selected topics chosen by instructor.
+Prerequisite: GERM U202 or consent of instructor.

 GERM U399.
 Independent Study (1-3) Directed research and reading project outside the classroom of a complex and extensive nature in keeping with the student's major creative and/or scholarly interests.
 May be repeated with the consent of the instructor and advisor for a total of no more than six hours of undergraduate credit.
 Prerequisites: GPA 2.0 overall, 2.5 in foreign language courses, and consent of faculty supervisor.